carpenterscode/superscribe/README.md

 [![Build Status](https://travis-ci.org/carpenterscode/superscribe.svg?branch=master)](https://travis-ci.org/carpenterscode/superscribe)
 [![GoDoc](https://godoc.org/github.com/carpenterscode/superscribe?status.svg)](https://godoc.org/github.com/carpenterscode/superscribe)

-A consistent way to manage App Store subscriptions
+An easier way to handle App Store subscriptions

 ## Overview

-Have you tried using App Store Status Update Notifications for your app’s in-app subscriptions and wondered why there are so few _RENEWAL_ notifications, or why neither _CANCEL_ nor _DID_CHANGE_RENEWAL_PREF_ indicate when _auto_renew_status_ was switched on or off, or why sometimes you get iOS 6 style receipts when your app never supported iOS 6 to begin with, or… why?
-Me too.
-I’m sure some of you have reverse engineered every iteration of Apple’s /verifyReceipt endpoint responses or status update notifications, but I’ve had a hard time keeping up.
+Getting App Store Status Update Notifications (now Server-to-Server Notifications) for in-app subscriptions can be tricky. _RENEWAL_ notifications may not occur as expected, _CANCEL_ does not indicate when _auto_renew_status_ was switched on or off, and it can seem arbitrary when you get older iOS 6 style of receipts or the new style.

-If you don't believe me, check these out:
+Others have described these challenges too:

 - [statusUpdateNotification not getting renewal notification type](https://forums.developer.apple.com/message/283579#283579) from Apple Developer Forums
 - [Apple Subscription Notifications Are Almost Useless](https://www.revenuecat.com/2018/09/24/apple-subscription-notifications-are-almost-useless) from RevenueCat